-The gamma-ray signals predicted by the UFA15 mixed composition benchmark models are well below the EGB flux, as one sees from Fig.~\ref{fig:UFA_benchmark_secondaries}.
-However, the neutrino flux for the best-fit fiducial, unshifted and galactic mix models yield $2.73$, $3.98$, and $5.76$ events in the current IC2018 exposure and are thus excluded at 90\% and 95\% CL.
+The gamma-ray signals predicted by the UFA15 benchmark models are well below the EGB flux, as one sees from Fig.~\ref{fig:UFA_benchmark_secondaries}.
+However, the neutrino flux for the best-fit unshifted and galactic mix models yield $2.75$ and $4.21$ events, respectively, in the current IC2018 exposure and are thus excluded at 90\% and 95\% CL.
 The best-fit fiducial model remains unconstrained by the current IceCube limits, producing only $2.12$ events in the current exposure.

 In the next sections we explore how these multimessenger constraints suggest refinements and elaborations of the basic UFA15 framework, giving further insight into UHECR sources.